Polyandry in India: Tamil Nadu

-Jaunsar-Bawar
+Uttarakhand

 Polyandry was practised in Jaunsar-Bawar in Uttarakhand.
-A distinct group of people called Paharis live in the lower ranges of Himalayas in Northern India from southeastern Kashmir all the way through Nepal.
+Jaunsaris live in the lower ranges of Himalayas in Northern India from southeastern Kashmir all the way through Nepal.
 Polyandry has been reported among these people in many districts but studied in great detail in Jaunsar-Bawar.
 It is a region in Dehradun district in Uttarakhand.
 The practice is believed to have descended from their ancestors who had earlier settled down in the plains from Himalayas.

 Polyandrous union occurs in this region when a woman marries the eldest son in a family.
 The woman automatically becomes the wife of all his brothers upon her marriage.
 The brothers can be married to more than one woman if the first woman was sterile or if the age difference of the brothers were large.
 The wife is shared equally by all brothers and no one in the group has exclusive privilege to the wife.
 The woman considers all the men in the group her husband and the children recognise them all as their father.